-We work very hard to make the best quality garments, but also understand that sometimes things don't turn out like you expect.
+We work very hard to make the best quality garments, but also understand that sometimes things don't turn out as you expect.
 If for any reason upon receiving your order, it is not what you expected and/or you do not consider it money well spent, simply return the product(s) in their original condition / timely manner for a full exchange/discount.

-HISTORY OF BOARD SHORTS
+HISTORY OF BOARDSHORTS

 One of Dale Velzy’s young shapers would go on to become one of the most iconic big wave surfers ever.
 Greg Knoll, known as “Da Bull” because of his large frame and that he would fearlessly charge down the front of giant waves, waves that very few others would be willing to ride.
-His famous black and white jailhouse board shorts were an early instance of Individuality in surf style clothing.
+His famous black and white jailhouse board shorts were an early instance of individuality in surf style clothing.
 The story according to him goes that, there was someone who had a similar surf style and the other guy kept getting credited by photographers for surfing giant waves that were actually ridden by Greg Knoll.
 So while in Hawaii, he went to the tailor shop of Minru Nii and had a distinctive pair of board shorts made, so that he wouldn’t be mistaken for other surfers.

-During the Early 50’s, the story of board shorts bounces back and forth and is very intertwined between Hawaii & North America.
+During the early ’50s, the story of board shorts bounces back and forth and is very intertwined between Hawaii & North America.
 On the North Shore of Oahu, one long time tailor who had been mending the shorts which the surfers brought in for repair, eventually started creating custom surf trunks of his own for the local big wave surfers.
 His name was Minru Nii, he sewed out of a tiny shack in Waianae.
-His shorts were baggier than normal (scaled up size) and in the early years made out of the typical cotton check pattern that worker’s shirts in the sugar cane plantations were also made from, but eventually evolved into becoming made out of a heavy canvas with a laced front.
+His shorts were baggier than normal (scaled upsize) and in the early years made out of the typical cotton check pattern that worker’s shirts in the sugar cane plantations were also made from but eventually evolved into becoming made out of a heavy canvas with a laced front.
 These trunks started to resemble what today we know as board shorts.
 These coveted and highly prized trunks were called “ Mahaka Drowners” because they didn’t slide off when you wiped out, unlike the others.

 In those days, an industry hadn’t even started yet.
 What surfers wore arose more organically.
 Surfing’s widespread popularity was still about a decade off, but it was those early adopters and the personalities behind them that set the tone for future brands.

 In 1959, the release of the movie “Gidget” boosted surfing's popularity and what was once a small underground culture quickly exploded into a national fad.
-The movie's stylists, who knew nothing about surfing, dressed the actors in bright colors that looked good on camera and while it captured the reckless attitude, it did not reflect the actual muted pragmatism that had guided surf wear up until then.
-But the movie communicated a certain kind of lifestyle, a free-spirited, counter culture cool, which very much caught on with the masses.
+The movie's stylists, who knew nothing about surfing, dressed the actors in bright colors that looked good on camera and while it captured the reckless attitude, it did not reflect the actually muted pragmatism that had guided surf wear up until then.
+But the movie communicated a certain kind of lifestyle, a free-spirited, counter-culture cool, which very much caught on with the masses.
 It spawned many other movies (Endless Summer) and music (Beach Boys) and the trend of surfing literally exploded overnight.
 What was once a small, localized, carefree cottage industry, found itself being monetized by new brands and quickly grew into a much larger sanitized story.

 The biggest problem with board shorts had always been how to effectively keep the pants up without a belt.
 Manufacturers started playing with various methods of closure (side, Velcro, internal belts) and when form started to equal function, we started to see what could loosely be considered the first of technical board shorts.

-Throughout the 60’s and 70’s many new surf brands entered the market: Jams, Gotcha, Maui & Sons, OP, Lightning Bolt, Rip Curl, Quicksilver, Billabong.
+Throughout the ’60s and 70’s many new surf, brands entered the market: Jams, Gotcha, Maui & Sons, OP, Lightning Bolt, Rip Curl, Quicksilver, Billabong.

-(Neoprene shorts, (late 80's) although they were technically wonderful for the time because their seamless design prevented chapping, many felt they had no style and the trend was only popular for a short lived period of time.
+(Neoprene shorts, (late 80's) although they were technically wonderful for the time because their seamless design prevented chapping, many felt they had no style and the trend was only popular for a short-lived period of time.

-Gotcha (Laguna Beach 1978) used aggressive marketing and the connections of its founder (pro-surfer Michael Thompson) to attract many of the days top riders.
+Gotcha (Laguna Beach 1978) used aggressive marketing and the connections of its founder (pro-surfer Michael Thompson) to attract many of the day's top riders.
 It was a longer Bermuda style with loud, flashy designs.
-For many years a financially dominant brand that was the first surf lifestyle brand to reach 100 million dollars in sales.
+For many years a financially dominant brand was the first surf lifestyle brand to reach 100 million dollars in sales.

 2000 & Beyond